levibostian/ExpressjsBlanky/docs/SECURITY.md

 ### Installing trusted applications from trusted sources

 There are applications that are running on the k8s cluster that we did not create.
 Example: [cert-manager](https://cert-manager.io/).
 The cluster has tried to only install applications that are popular which prove they are stable and trusted.
 Also, they are installed through stable/official Helm repositories or k8s manifests from the GitHub repositories of the projects.
 This helps trust that we are only installing trusted applications through trusted installation methods.

+### Secure Docker images

+This project's CI server is setup to scan the Docker image (operating system) and nodejs dependencies for known security vulnerabilities.
+The CI server runs on each push and pull request made.
+The results are archived to the CI results where you can download the results and view them.

+> Note: This is only scanning vulnerabilities.
+It's up to you to update your OS and software packages to fix these issues.

+The Testing and Production environment Docker images are run on a [_distroless_ operating system](https://github.com/GoogleContainerTools/distroless/).
+The idea behind this is what the smaller your operating system is, the less chances of security threats there are.
+Disroless Docker images are some of the smallest images that you can use.
+They are operating systems that only include the runtime needed to execute your program but nothing else.